onlyjazz/flask-docs/docs/apiflows.md

 2. You then create a Form.
 Items in the Form  correspond to the data items that you want to save from your app.

+*Application flow*

-Let's say you have a daily Quality of life Form with a field for hours of sleep.
+Let's say you have a daily Quality of life Form with a field for hours of sleep that you want to collect on your mobile app.

+The

-You can make a form on your Mobile app with the field and when the user saves the form on the app, you save the data in Flask.
-Alternatively, if your app does sleep tracking, you can take hours of sleep you tracked and save it to Flask every day at 10:00.
+You implement a form on your app with the field and when the user saves the form on the app, you save the data in Flask.
+Alternatively, if your mobile app does sleep tracking, you can take hours of sleep you tracked and save it to Flask every day at 10:00.

 Your app then sends the data to the Flask API as key-value pairs.
 See below.